18-wheeler driver narrowly escapes truck explosion

 Houston police said all of the injuries are minor.
 They also said one person involved was believed to be intoxicated.

-The accident has resulted in the closure of all southbound lanes of the freeway at W. Gulf Bank, including the HOV lane.
-Two northbound lands have re-opened, but traffic backup is significant.
-The lane closures may last through the evening commute.
+The accident resulted in the closure of all southbound lanes of the freeway at W. Gulf Bank, including the HOV lane.

 A large vehicle fire is blocking ALL lanes of I-45 in north Houston.
 The thick black smoke is blowing into the neighborhoods west of the freeway near 249. pic.twitter.com/UaNqr5EglF— Travis Herzog (@TravisABC13) April 20, 2018